Cluster Stability Selection

 Xandyto set aside for model training by the functiongetCssPreds()after feature selection.
 (This will only work ifyis real-valued, becausegetCssPreds()using ordinary least squares regression to generate predictions.)
 Iftrain_indsis not provided, all of the observations in the provided data set will be used for feature selection.- num_cores

 Optional; an integer.
-If using parallel processing, the number of cores to use for parallel processing (
+The number of cores to use for parallel processing (supplied internally as the

 Value